The charge transfer efficiency (CTE) of the UVIS detector has inevitably been

 The effect of hot pixels, about 1000 new/day/chip using a threshold of 54e-

-/hr/yr).
+for the median level and growth rate).
 The calibration darks allow hot pixels and dark current to be subtracted from science images in the calibration pipeline.
 Due to the time-variable behavior, the corrections are imperfect, but the dark current levels are low and dithering can help reduce any residual impact of hot pixels in final image stacks.

-The effect of charge traps is more difficult to address as the traps do not respond to
+The effect of charge traps is more difficult to address, as the traps do not respond to

 the anneals and the damage appears to be cumulative and irreversible based upon both flight and ground test experience.
-The traps cause a loss in source flux as well as a systematic shift in the object centroid as the trapped charge is slowly released during readout.
+The traps cause a loss in source flux as well as a systematic shift in the object centroid as the charge is trapped and slowly released during readout.
 The majority of the trapped charge is released during the readout within ~1/2 dozen pixel shifts, as evidenced by the charge trails which follow hot pixels, cosmic rays, and bright stars.
 A low percentage of the initial signal can be seen extending out to ~50 pixels in length (see Figure 6.15

 |The image background: a higher background fills some of the charge traps,